Moki38/Moki-ROV2/README.md

-# Moki-ROV2 (Working software, with my setup)
+# Moki-ROV2 (Pilot your ROV directly from your PC webbrowser browser)

 If you gonna use this code, please let me know by email!

 Warning: This is NOT out-of-the-box software, it will need advanced linux/arduino/hardware skills to get it working!

-Pilot your ROV-PI directly from your PC webbrowser browser.

 If you encounter an issue; please mail details to <rov-pi@team-moki.nl>

 This software was build on a Raspberry PI (Model B+)

+Wiki can be found at: http://wiki.team-moki.nl/display/MOK

 ## Currenty supported/tested (aka, my setup)